top of page

 ESTIMATING MAINTENANCE CALORIES

-Method 1: Super Easy Beginning
+Method 1: Easy Beginning

 Method 2: Ballpark Estimate Formula (My Favorite)